Methodology

 Recoupment academies

 Recoupment is a method of adjusting a dedicated schools grant to take account of the conversion of a LA maintained school into an academy.
 Since the 2017-18 financial year, this also included new provision academies and free schools from their date of opening.
-Further information is in the Academies and dedicated schools grant: recoupment guide.
+Further information is in the Academies and dedicated schools grant: recoupment guide (opens in a new tab).

 Early years education

 The figures shown under the early years table include funding for base rate, supplements and maintained nursery school lump sums for delivering the Government's entitlement hours only.
-It includes only the planned total funded hours for the Government's entitlement hours: universal 15 hours and additional 15 hours.
+It includes the planned total funded hours for the Government's entitlement hours: universal 15 hours and additional 15 hours.

-A handful of local authorities choose to provide extra hours over and above the government-funded entitlement hours for 3-4 year olds.
+Prior to 2024-25 a handful of local authorities choose to provide extra hours over and above the government-funded entitlement hours for 3-4 year olds.
 This column shows the budget for extra hours in maintained settings.
 For PVIs, the budget for extra hours are recorded within central spend category.
 When the early years national funding formula (EYNFF), was introduced, the change for funding these hours was transitioned from 2019-20.
 As LAs are adjusting to the new formula the figures in this category show an expected decline.

 High needs places